 Editor’s note: I have taken the Making Sense of Affiliate Marketing course and I can personally vouch for it.
 I increased my affiliate earnings by 268% just one month after taking the course and implementing everything that I learned.
 You can read my full review of the course here.

-What is your number one piece of advice for new bloggers who want to make blogging their full-time job?
+What is your number one piece of advice for new bloggers who want to make blogging their career?

 Thanks for the interview, Michelle!